arianna-h-h/arianna-h-h.github.io/README.md

 ### Limitations
 - There were several features that I wanted to build but ran out of time.
 This includes google image searching the description of the dog in the single dog view and displaying the image (currently a question mark icon is the placeholder).
 I also wanted to build a google map with markers for where the dangerous dogs live.
 - If I had more time, I would write unit tests for each action creator, ensuring that the action creator returned the correct action.
 I would likely use Jest for this because of the ease of use between Jest and React.
 I would also test the reducer by mocking the initial state and calling different actions and comparing the new state with the expected output.
 - I would also add data validation for the zip code form, either by writing a regex expression or hitting an API with all valid zip codes in it and searching for the zip code.
 I would need to research whether zip codes always follow the same rules (I'm unsure of if they skip any numbers).
+- I would also add more colors/better styling.